karan3691/Ecommerce-Recommender/readme.md

 - **Enhanced Purchase Data**: The `purchases.csv` file will be updated with more transaction records to better analyze user behavior and improve recommendation accuracy.

+## Known Issues

+In collaborative fitlerting it shows "no recommendation for this users" and is mostly happening with most of user_id.

+POSSIBLE ISSUES: Data Integrity Or Data Insufficient